evazizq/Deployment_model_inference/README.md

 ---
 title: Deployment Model Inference
-description: This model helps predict heart attack cases based on patient data detailed in the dataset, such as age, gender, activity levels, cholesterol levels, etc.
+description: This model helps to predict heart attack cases based on patient data detailed in the dataset, such as age, gender, activity levels, cholesterol levels, etc.
 ---

 # Deployment Model Inference